modelop/modelop.github.io/Getting Started/Data Pipeline Integration/index.md

     "Encoding": "json"
 }
 ```
-Now we ready to add these in and deploy the model with them.
+Now we are ready to add these streams to Model Manage and deploy the model with them.

 ```
 fastscore stream add iris_kafka iris_stream.json
-fastscore stream add iris_file iris_file_input.json
+fastscore stream add iris_file_input iris_file_input.json
 ```
 We can also run `fastscore stream verify` and `fastscore stream sample` to make sure they are configured correctly.